 Do neck tattoos heal well?

-Neck tattoos can take longer to heal than other parts of the body because of the thin skin and constant mobility.
+Neck tattoos take longer to heal than other parts of the body because of the thin skin and constant mobility, but they heal well if you practice a consistent aftercare routine.
+Keep it clean and moisturized, it will heal in no time.